 Cyan, Magenta, and Yellow?!

 Yes, for old-fashioned paint mixing, the primary colors are red, yellow, and blue.
-However, if we really get into the science of printing and painting (the CYMK Model), the primary colors are cyan (a bright blue), magenta (pinkish-red), and yellow, which form the subtractive model of color mixing in which the pigments absorb light, and all three together make black.
-Part of why the green in my illustration above looks so muddy is because the blue I used wasn’t cyan enough — it’s too dark.
+However, if we really get into the science of printing (the CYMK Model), the primary colors are cyan (a bright blue), magenta (pinkish-red), and yellow, which form the subtractive model of color mixing in which the pigments absorb light, and all three together make black.

 Subtractive vs. Additive Color Combinations